These States’ Anti-DEI Legislation May Impact Higher Education

 Missouri

-Missouri’s Senate Bill 410, if passed, would prohibit higher education institutions from requiring current students, applicants, instructors, or any other employees to answer questions about their ideologies surrounding diversity, equity, or inclusion.
-If the school is found to be in violation, they run the risk of losing funding, grants, and contracts.
+Missouri’s Senate Bill 410, if passed, would have prohibited higher education institutions from requiring current students, applicants, instructors, or any other employees to answer questions about their ideologies surrounding diversity, equity, or inclusion.
+If a school was found to be in violation, it would have risked losing funding, grants, and contracts.

 House Bill 75, introduced Jan.
-4, 2023 by Rep. Ann Kelley, would prohibit public schools and institutions of higher education from requiring students to “engage in any mandatory gender or sexual diversity training or counseling.”
+4, 2023, by Republican Rep. Ann Kelley, would have prohibited public schools and institutions of higher education from requiring students to “engage in any mandatory gender or sexual diversity training or counseling.”
+The bill died in the House Elementary And Secondary Education Committee just one month after its introduction.

-Senate Bill 680 and House Bill 1196 both look to eliminate diversity statements in hiring faculty at public colleges and universities.
+Senate Bill 680 and House Bill 1196 both aimed to eliminate diversity statements in hiring faculty at public colleges and universities.
+SB 680 and HB 1196 both died in committees and chambers.

 Montana

-Introduced by State Representatives Trebas, Mitchell, and Bogner, Senate Bill 222 prohibits the “unlawful discriminatory practice” of diversity training as a condition of employment.
-The bill prohibits universities from compelling potential hires to believe a list of concepts, such as members of one class being superior to another class.
+Introduced by State Representatives Trebas, Mitchell, and Bogner, Senate Bill 222 would have prohibited the “unlawful discriminatory practice” of diversity training as a condition of employment.
+It additionally aimed to prohibit universities from compelling potential hires to believe a list of concepts, such as members of one class being superior to another class.

 Nebraska